jcdotnet/jc-social-sharing/readme.txt

 = 1.2.3, date 2019-06-21 =
 - Added the possibility to add the buttons both after and before the post content.
+- Added the possibility to choose whether or not to hide the social names on mobile.

 = 1.2.2, date 2019-06-10 =
 - Added compatibility with themes that still use Font Awesome 4.